mongodb/leafygreen-ui/STYLEGUIDE.md

 #### Why

-Some treat each letter in an acronym as its own entity when an acronyme is included in a var name.
+Some treat each letter in an acronym as its own entity when an acronym is included in a var name.
 We'll instead consider the acronym as a single entity, and only capitalize the first letter of it (if that).

 #### Prefer